Caojunxu/AC-FPN/README.md

 Because of the proposed architecture, We have better performance on most of FPN-base methods, especially on large objects.
 ![segmentation](pics/paper_result.png)

-This repo has **released CEM module without AM module**, but we can get **higher performance** than the implementation of pytorch in paper.
-Also, thanks to the power of detectron, this repo is faster in training and inference.

-The **implementation of CEM is very simple**, which is less than 200 lines code, but it can **boost the performance almost 3% AP** in FPN(resnet50).

 The result of coco test-dev(team Neptune).
 ![rank](pics/rank.png)